 What it would do: SB 234 would prohibit cities and counties from requiring business licenses or from charging taxes or permit fees for large child care homes.
 Currently, only small child care homes that serve up to six children under 6 years old are exempted from the fees and permits.
 The cost of these fees varies from city to city, but in some places can add up to several thousand dollars.

 Why it’s important: One of the biggest barriers to providing more subsidized care in California is the lack of space.
 Family child care homes serve a large portion of California’s children.
 In order to expand to serve more children, large family child care homes in some cities have to apply for zoning permits, in addition to the usual licensing and fire safety requirements.
-The cost of those permits is prohibitive for many providers.Bill status: Passed the Senate and currently in the Assembly.
+The cost of those permits is prohibitive for many providers.Bill status: Signed into law.

 Local planning councils (AB 124)